neonspider/IT5013/Assessment1/PracticalTasks/README.md

  - [ ] Encrypt all personal data in a manor that can only be viewed with messaging client decryption keys, or admin decryption keys in the cases of law or personal request.
  - [ ] Implement six-hourly encrypted backup routine with a separate offline/physically stored decryption to multiple rendundant backup servers to protect against data loss.

-### Accuracy, etc, of personal information to be checked before use
+### Accuracy, etc, of personal information to be checked before use.
+Information needs to be correct and genuine.
+There must be active measures to ensure that personal data is accurate, as well as methods available for individuals to correct informational errors.
  - [ ] Add two-factor authentification to further confirm individuals' secure access
  - [ ] Require 2FA verification in order to change any personal information or settings on individuals' accounts
  - [ ] Require a password and email address for individuals to create user accounts